Sravani0821/5443-2D-seelam/assignments/P01/README.md

 ### Sravani Seelam
 ### Description

 The main aim is to create a puzzle game where number flies into proper cell.
 The goal of Sudoku game is to fill numbers 1-9 exactly once in every row,column and 3x3 region.
-Install pygame module and initialize it.Set up screen size and title along with dimensions for puzzle grid.
+Install pygame module and initialize it.
+Set up screen size and title along with dimensions for puzzle grid.
 Using functions to calculate,when number is entered in a cell.

 ### Files